mauricioaniche/mauricioaniche.github.io/_blog/2026-04-14-ai-agents-in-oss-msr-mining-challenge-2026.md

 * I gave Claude Opus high reasoning the same input
 * I asked Codex to review both synthesis, double check for inconsistencies, and merge the findings.

 I made random checks to ensure references were pointing to correct papers.
 Nevertheless, this text may contain errors or factually incorrect information.
+The findings do match with my feelings during the conference after talking to so many authors.

 ## TL;DR